 - After your device turns off, press and hold the Top (or Side) button again until you see the Apple logo

 At this point, we would be remiss if we didn’t mention a few things about the steps above.
 Specifically, when it comes to selecting the “Deleted Mailbox” for your discarded messages.

 You are provided with either the Deleted or Archive mailbox when you are at this point.
 If the Archive Mailbox is selected, then all of your previously received emails will go back into the “All Mail” section in the Mail app.

-The other thing we would like to point out is when you are selecting the option of “On The Server”.
-From here, you are provided with the ability to either select “On My Phone” or “On the Server”.
+The other thing we would like to point out is when you are selecting the option of “On The Server.”
+From here, iOS gives you the choice to either select “On My Phone” or “On the Server.”

-The reason you want to delete these from the server and not just your phone is so that they are deleted from your email account specifically.
-Otherwise, the emails will only be deleted from your phone and could reappear of your email services “glitches”.
+The reason you want to delete these from the server and not just your phone is so that they are removed from your email account specifically.
+Otherwise, the emails will only be deleted from your phone and could reappear of your email services “glitches.”

 Apple’s Mail application is arguably one of the best ways to manage your emails from your iPhone, iPad, or Mac.
 This is just another way of proving how to can customize and create the best experience possible on your devices.

 If you have any questions, don’t hesitate to reach out and let us know if you run into any issues.
 If so, drop a comment below, and we’ll be more than happy to help figure out how to delete emails completely from iPhone and save you some space on your device.